javajuice1337/RustPlusBot/plugin examples/teamvoice.md

 # **RustPlusBot** plugin example: teamvoice

-This example demonstrates how to send voice messages to the **RustPlusBot** voice client.
+This plugin example demonstrates how to send voice messages to the **RustPlusBot** voice client.
 You can invite the voice client to your active voice channel using Discord command: `rp!voice_join`.

 This plugin example does not create any team chat commands.
 Instead, it reacts to the team member online and offline messages sent from the **Team Activity Messages** plugin.